Akisan98/the-minimal-blog/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Serverless Function

+Using API Keys and other secrets directly in a client side application is a big no-no in the work life / professional environment.
+That is because a user can still access to the secrets by monitoring the network calls, which defeats the purpose of leaving out secrets of the Git repo.
+A usual way of solving this problem is the off-load these HTTP calls to our own server or a proxy server, since I really don't need a server for Contentful, I'll be using Serverless Functions at Netlify which is the hosting provider of chose.